epam/Wilma/wilma-extras/replicator/README.md

 ```
 - This means that the ReplicatorInterceptor will be called when a message arrives to the proxy.
 The interceptor has a parameter, its name specifies the URL of the target.
 If a request arrives that matches to the URL, the ReplicatorInterceptor will replicate the request and send the request to the secondary server that is given as value of the parameter,
-and right now it is: http://localhost:9090/replicator - in normal case the wilma-test-server will receive the replicated request and will send back a fix message.
+and right now it is: http://localhost:9090/replicator - in normal case the wilma-test-server will receive the replicated request and will send back a fix/static message.
 - Search for the replicated request/response message pairs among the saved message files in messages folder of Wilma, and you will find them.
 The filenames will start with "REPLICA_" prefix.

 Have fun!